The next ice cream in our Ice ice, Baby! series is one for the adults: a delightfully decadent Baileys Irish ice cream.

 The great thing about adding Baileys (or any alcohol) to the recipe is that it keeps the ice cream from freezing solid in the deep freeze.
 This means you won’t have to wait half an hour after taking it out of the freezer to be able to scoop some Baileys Irish ice cream into your bowl!

-For extra decadence, add some small dark chocolate chips at the end of the freezing cycle.
+For extra decadent Baileys Irish ice cream, add some small dark chocolate chips at the end of the freezing cycle.
 Alternatively – and this is my personal favourite – try chocolate covered malt balls or chocolate-covered coffee beans.
 Delicious!

 Baileys is the main flavour in this ice cream.
-Baileys now comes in a number of seasonal and specialty flavours.
-Baileys espresso, chocolate lux, strawberries & cream or pumpkin spice ice cream anyone?
+Baileys now comes in a number of seasonal and special flavours.
+Baileys espresso with chocolate-covered coffee beans?
+Chocolate lux with chocolate chips?
+Strawberries & cream with strawberry pieces?
+Or pumpkin spice ice cream in Autumn anyone?
 My mouth is watering just thinking about it.

 For an alternative (and one of my best friends from university will know exactly what I am talking about): try Kahlúa with chocolate malt balls (especially dark chocolate malt balls).
 Delicious!
 You probably won’t need as much Kahlúa (about a third of a cup), but that is still enough to make it creamy.